rmx/docs.encounter.io/content/api/prng.md

 Designers can use shuffle bags using the following symbols to get a freshly created shuffle bag and apply operations.

-### newShuffleBag :: ShuffleBag
+### shuffleBagCreate :: () -> ShuffleBag

 Returns a new (empty) shuffle bag.

-    @shuffleBag = $newShuffleBag()
+    @shuffleBag = shuffleBagCreate()

-### add (items, repetition = 1) :: undefined
+### shuffleBagAdd :: (ShuffleBag, Any) -> undefined

-Items can be added successively to a shuffle bag and an optional repetition frequency can be specified.
-After performing
+Items can be added successively to a shuffle bag.
+The following example would add three items to the shuffle bag.

-    @shuffleBag.add ['hit', 'crit']
-    @shuffleBag.add ['hit', 'crit'], 2
+    shuffleBagAdd @shuffleBag, 'hit'
+    shuffleBagAdd @shuffleBag, 'hit'
+    shuffleBagAdd @shuffleBag, 'crit'

-on an empty shuffle bag, the bag contains three 'hit' and three 'crit' items.
+The bag now contains two 'hit' and one 'crit' item.
 The number of items with the same value determines the longest streak (sequence) that can be drawn from the shuffle bag.
-Therefore, in the above example, the largest possible 'hit' or 'crit' streak has length 3.
+Therefore, in the above example, the largest possible 'hit' streak is two, 'crit' streak is one.

-### addBag (bag) :: undefined

-Adds the items of one shuffle bag into another:

-    @shuffleBag.addBag bag

-### next :: polymorphic
+### shuffleBagNext :: (ShuffleBag) -> Any

 Extracts and returns the next item of the shuffle bag, e.g.,

-    if @shuffleBag.next() is 'crit'
+    if shuffleBagNext(@shuffleBag) is 'crit'
         hitCritical()

-If no items have been added previously, next returns undefined.
+If no items have been added previously, it returns undefined.